-(iii) If the computer system does not allow corrections as specified in (ii), who shall not function as the sole recorder, and variances shall be reconciled and documented.
+(iii) If the computer system does not allow corrections as specified in (ii), management shall develop and implement alternative procedures for documenting corrections to the soft count records and communicating the information to the accounting department.

+(7) (11) The count sheet shall be reconciled to the total drop by a count team member who shall not function as the sole recorder, and variances shall be reconciled and documented.
 This standard does not apply to cash-out tickets removed from the bill acceptors.

-(7) (13) The count sheet shall be reconciled to the total drop by a count team member